zzybluebell/tp/docs/UserGuide.md

 ### 15. Deleting a reservation: `del -rs/`

-Delete a reservation from a member's reservation list.
+Deletes a reservation from a member's reservation list.

 **NOTE**: Only managers are allowed to delete reservations.
 Login as manager before entering command.